• Luoghi d'Italia

 The 2026 Winter Olympics torch relay

 The Olympic flame left Olympia on 26 November, 2025.
 After travelling across Greece, the flame left Athens and arrived in Rome on 4 December.
-From here, it went up to Florence, travelled by sea to the islands of Sardinia and Sicily, and then moved back up through the peninsula, arriving in Turin on 11 January, 2026.
+From here, it went up to Florence, travelled by sea to the islands of Sardinia and Sicily, and moved back up through the peninsula, arriving in Turin on 11 January, 2026.
 Torino was the last Italian city to host the Olympic Games in 2006, fifty years after Cortina 1956.

 Sara Simeoni waiting for the Olympic flame in Verona